 If you want to avoid the hassle of schlepping your stuff up here, you can rent almost anything you need in Anchorage.
 The few things I've rented up here have run the gamut from a fine piece of equipment to a genuine piece of crap.
 If you are going this route, find out what brands, etc. they rent out before making your decision.

-Things cost so much more up here due to shipping.
+Things often cost more up here due to shipping.
 You are much better off getting the big ticket items at home before you get up here.

 It is important to be fully aware that wildlife and parkland is strictly regulated up here.
 The different rules and regulations that change from area to area can be quite confusing sometimes.
 And be forewarned that breaking the wildlife laws will result in much more than a slap on the wrist.
 There is even a chance that your vehicle will be confiscated.
 Limits and sizes are set by careful biological study on an ongoing basis and are subject to change at a day's notice.

 If you go with a guide, they will make sure your catch and limit are within the law.
-However, most of them will not provide the license; you’ll need to get that the day before.
+However, most of them will not provide the license, you'll need to get that before you go.

 Only Alaskan residents can dipnet fish and only within a set time period.
 Fishing by this method involves wading in the water and using a huge net to bring in the salmon.

-For the last 20 years, the Kenai Peninsula has been hit hard by an infestation of spruce bark beetle.
-This has resulted in huge swatches of standing dead and dried spruce trees.
-It is no longer a question of if, but when there will be a huge forest fire in this area.
-Do you want to go down in history as the person who started it?
+Much of the state has been hit hard by an infestation of spruce bark beetle.
+This has resulted in huge swathes of standing dead and dried spruce trees.
+In recent summers we have experienced large forest fires burning hundreds of thousands of acres.
+Do you want to go down in history as the person who started one of these?
 Please, be careful!

-If you know you’ll be using one of the State Park’s fee lots at least 8 times in a year, then it would be wise to purchase a yearly pass.
-The cost for the pass is $40, and they can now be purchased online from the Alaska Division of Parks and Outdoor Recreation.
+If you know you'll be using the State Park's fee lots numerous times in a year, then it would be wise to purchase a yearly pass.
+The cost for the pass is $60, and they can now be purchased online from the Alaska Division of Parks and Outdoor Recreation.
 That page also lists a number of locations around the state where you can go to purchase a pass in-person.

-On the actual hike pages, I let you know in the “Etc.” section if the trailhead requires a parking fee.
-I may have missed one or two so bring some $’s just in case.
+On the individual hike pages, I let you know if the trailhead requires a parking fee.
+I may have missed one or two so bring some $'s just in case.

 Alaska has many state public campgrounds that are right off the main highways.
 They are usually your basic site with a picnic table and a fire pit.
 The campground will have a water source and outhouses.
-Most sites cost around $10 a night but some increased to $15 in 2004.
+Most sites cost around $10 a night but some are higher.
 Bring exact change as they are usually not staffed.
 After Labor Day and before Memorial Day, the sites are usually free but there are no services available.
 State campgrounds are on a first come, first serve basis.
-Please go to the below website for more information.
+Please go to the below website for more information: